-- After an hour, remove from bowl and knead several times on a floured surface to remove the air bubbles.
+- After an hour, remove from board and knead several times on a floured surface to remove the air bubbles.
 Return dough to the bowl, cover with tea towel and allow to rise again for another hour or until it doubles in size.

 - Flick oven to 190 degrees.
 This is where we want the oven to be nice and prewarmed.
 Also grease a roughly 30cm skillet or baking tin and set aside

 - Using the blueberry and basil preserve, cover the surface of the dough before rolling it up into a log.
-Cut into even segments (8-10) and stand them up sideways in your skillet or baking tin (so spiral faces upwards).
+Cut into even segments (8-10) and stand then up sideways in your skillet or baking tin (so spiral faces upwards).
 When arranging segments, make sure the opening folds face inwards.